 Fatigue and distracted driving can cause a driver to drift off the road, increasing the chances of a vehicle rollover.

-These types of crashes are particularly violent accidents.
-Frequently rollover accidents result in serious or catastrophic injuries.
-The severity of the injuries one suffers often depends on whether or not the vehicle’s occupants were wearing their seat belts at the time of the collision, as failure to do so places one at risk of being ejected from the vehicle.
+These types of crashes are, particularly violent accidents, and rollover accidents result in serious or catastrophic injuries.
+The severity of the injuries to crash victims often depends on whether the vehicle’s occupants were wearing their seat belts at the time of the collision.
+Failing to put on a seatbelt increases the risk of being ejected from the car.
 Some of the injuries often suffered by the victims of rollover accidents include:

-A traumatic brain injury can occur either from being ejected from the vehicle or from striking one’s head on an object inside of the vehicle as it is rolling over.
-Traumatic brain injuries can be life-altering, producing deficits such as an inability to walk, communicate, or recall events.
+A traumatic brain injury can occur either from being ejected from the vehicle or from striking one’s head on an object inside of the car as it is rolling over.
+Traumatic brain injuries can be life-altering and can make life difficult by making it hard to walk, communicate, or recall events.
 Many individuals suffering from traumatic brain injury require round-the-clock care as they are no longer able to accomplish routine daily tasks on their own.

 A spinal cord injury can be life-threatening and may result in full or partial paralysis of the limbs or even tetraplegia, which is the loss of sensation and function in all of the limbs, the torso, and the pelvis.